vijaytkd-VA/YouTube-Music-Clone---React-Project-1---99m8aeoo698m/README.md

 YouTube Music is a modern audio streaming application built using React.js, Redux Toolkit for state management, and Tailwind CSS for styling.
 The application provides a seamless experience for users to listen to their favorite music, with features such as SearchBar, Sidebar, Live Songs Fetch, User Authentication, and a Subscription Page.

 ### `Key Features`
-* Lightning-Fast Loading: Jio Savnn is optimized for speed, ensuring that users can start enjoying their music within 500ms of opening the application.
+* Lightning-Fast Loading: YouTube Music is optimized for speed, ensuring that users can start enjoying their music within 500ms of opening the application.

 * SearchBar: Easily search for your favorite songs, artists, or albums with the intuitive SearchBar feature.